daadaamed/glados-poc/README.md

 - Cards for each entity (type, status, value, room, last updated)

+- Group entities by room in the UI

 - Filters: Type • Room • Status

 - Responsive, mobile-friendly filter bar